 It is also a good idea to shop about when you are looking for a new insurance premium.
 Check out our price comparison tool below – it does all the hard work for you!

 Or, you could be brave and ditch the car altogether.
-Over 50s get discounts on public transport and if you really did need a car for something, you could rent one with a scheme like Zipcar.
+Over-50s get discounts on public transport and if you really need a car for something, you could rent one with a scheme like Zipcar or Enterprise Car Club for cities outside of London

 Using a price comparison website like MySupermarket can save you big money on your weekly food shop.
 In fact, MySupermarket says that they can help you save an average of £18 a week by comparing the contents of your basket to other leading supermarket stores.